-Of course, improving the quality of evidence supporting policy is a huge challenge.
+Of course, this is a huge challenge.
 Uncertainties abound.
 Evidence is not available on all issues; it may be conflicting; the quality is mixed; and the problems we are being asked to provide advice on can be complex and unique.
-Indeed, there is some truth in the crude view that most policy debate, being political, is in advance of careful enquiry, and so is likely to lack a secure research basis.

 But, if there is a pressing problem, decisions still must be made.
-And decision-makers may have to make a move with whatever limited evidence they can muster.
+And decision-makers may well make a move with limited evidence.